Filku239/ToDoList/README.md

 # ToDoList
-First project using ASP.NET Core Minimal API, Razor Pages, and Microsoft SQL Server Express.
+First project using ASP.NET Core Minimal API and Razor Pages.
 This application is a simple Task Manager, allowing users to create, categorize, and track tasks efficiently.

 ## Technologies Used
 - ✅ ASP.NET Core 8 (Minimal API)